CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 .. image:: Introtolifelines_files/Introtolifelines_15_1.png

 .. note::  Don't like the shaded area for confidence intervals?
-See below for examples on how to change this
+See below for examples on how to change this.

 The median time in office, which defines the point in time where on